 - When should I open and closed my HVAC dampers?

-Now let's get starter with the most frequently asked question on the subject...
+Now let's get started with the most frequently asked question on the subject...

 Dampers are an important part of HVAC systems.
 Consider a dam, for example.
 When closed, a damper prevents the air from going across it like a dam does with water.

 HVAC dampers are an important part of your zoning system.
-They function as valves in the ducts, determining which portion of your property requires how much heated/cooled air to reach your desired settings.
-Since cold air sinks and hot air rises, dampers allow you to adjust the amount of air that is supplied to different parts of your property.
+They function as valves in the ducts.
+Their use determines which portion of your property gets heated/cooled air until desired settings are reached.
+Since cold air sinks and hot air rises, HVAC dampers control the amount of air that is supplied to different parts of your property.

 Different Types of HVAC Dampers